Select Tree plugin screenshot

 You can install the package via composer:

-composer require codewithdennis/filament-select-tree
+composer require codewithdennis/filament-select-tree:4.x

 php artisan filament:assets